OctopusDeploy/OctoProduct/chapter4/index.md

 * All deployments strategies, with or without a database, inherently support rolling forward.
 * Teams gain experience in rolling forward with every deployment.
 * You can choose the scope of a change or fix when rolling forward.
-* Multiple deployments can be made while rolling forward to resolve an undesirable deployment.
+* Multiple deployments can be made in succession while rolling forward to resolve an undesirable deployment.

 Rolling forward has the following disadvantages:
 * Rolling forward typically requires a developer to implement a fix to include in the next deployment.
 * Rolling forward may involve bypassing the environmental progression typically used to verify a deployment to get a fix deployed as quickly as possible.
+* The production environment will be left in an undesirable state for as long as it takes to develop and deploy the next version.